 Here's the list of characters,with their manufacturer reference numbers :-

-The pics,below,also reveal that there were at least 3 different versions of Windy.
+The pics,below,also reveal that there were at least 3 different colour versions of Windy.

-All originally sold like that and not simply the result of a paint job by a creative owner.And one of those many odd occasions when manufacturers threw in random colour variations without actually flagging them up to the buyer.
+All originally sold like that and not simply the result of a paint job by a creative owner.And one of the surprisingly frequent occasions when manufacturers threw in random colour variations without actually flagging them up to the buyer.

 Dr.Mopp also gets exactly the same treatment.And,like Windy,the same 3 colours are used for each one,but just swapped around in different combinations between the hat,torso and legs/base.

-One other little twist is that McGarry carries a later,1967,copyright mark.And whilst that might initially raise hopes of some Trumpton versions,I can definitely confirm that none were ever made.
+One other little twist is that McGarry carries a later,1967,copyright mark.And whilst that might initially raise hopes of some Trumpton versions,I can definitely confirm that none have ever surfaced,sadly.